 Material

-The material you select for your stockpot (and any other cookware) is going to be very specific to your needs, budget, and kitchen set up.
+The material you select for your stockpot (and any other cookware) is going to be very specific to your needs, budget, and kitchen setup.

 The type of stove you have is the first thing to consider.
 The cookware used on electric, gas, or induction will vary.